How to Apply

 Describe your professional and academic goals in this field, focusing on what you feel is significant about historic preservation in America today.

-Why have you selected limited-residency rather than a traditional, on-campus graduate program?
-One of the benefits of limited residency is that it allows you to collaborate with organizations in your community.
+Why have you selected low-residency rather than a traditional, on-campus graduate program?
+One of the benefits of low-residency is that it allows you to collaborate with organizations in your community.
 What are some of the resources in your community that you would like to draw upon during your graduate career?